Foso/Jetpack-Compose-Playground/mkdocs/layout/constraintlayout.md

 # ConstraintLayout

+!!! info
+    This is the API of version dev09.
+Newer versions may have a different one

 A ConstraintLayout in Compose is similar to a ConstraintLayout from the classic Android View System

 A ConstraintLayout requires a **ConstraintSet** as parameter.
 In the ConstraintSet all constraints of the layout has to be declared. **children** will set the children of the layout